wenwenmin/VTrans/README.md

 * NVIDIA GPU (both pretrained VAE and trained VTrans on a single Nvidia GeForce RTX 3090)
 * ``pip install -r requiremnts.txt``

+## Data
+All the datasets used in this paper can be downloaded from url：https://doi.org/10.5281/zenodo.14166580.

 ## Data preprocessing
 If you wish to perform data preprocessing, you can run the script in the Jupyter folder.